mktia/plant_reservoir/README.md

 $ python classify.py
 ```

-実行後にターミナルに表示されるダイアログで
-0 (Classification with 6 class) を入力する．
+In the dialog that appears in the terminal after execution, enter 0 (Classification with 6 class).

 ### Supplementary Figure 2 (a), (b)